-At Marina Del Rey Hospital we are proud to have created the perfect environment for patients to feel safe as their quality of life is restored through our highly regarded Spine Center.
+At Cedars-Sinai Marina del Rey Hospital we are proud to have created the perfect environment for patients to feel safe as their quality of life is restored through our highly regarded Spine Center.

 In laminoplasty surgery, a surgeon fixes the foramen so that the spinal cord has more space.
 The surgeon places a hinge or otherwise re-arranges the bone that makes up the foramen, and the spinal cord compression is relieved.
 In normal circumstances, this reduces symptoms and allows patients to resume their usual lifestyles.

 First, you are placed under general anesthesia.
 This means you're unconscious and won't feel or be aware of what's going on.
 You will be lying face-down so the surgeon can operate from your back side.
 The surgeon will perform the operation through a small incision rather than a large opening.
 Guided by a small scope connected to a monitor, the surgeon will enter the foramen with surgical tools.